-Sarah McKee has extensive experience as a local government manager and in non-profit management.
-She is known for her ability to create a harmonious work environment and for inspiring people to reach beyond their own preconceived expectations to achieve more.
-She has conducted recruitments for a variety of positions including, City Manager/Administrator, Public Works Director, Fire Chief, Human Resource Director, Building Director, Bridge and Road Director and non-profit Executive Director in various states including Illinois, Indiana, West Virginia and Colorado.
+Sarah McKee is a Vice President with GovHR USA, and has extensive experience as a local government manager and in non-profit management.
+She has conducted recruitments for a variety of positions including, City Manager/Administrator, Public Works Director, Fire Chief, Human Resource Director, Director of Development Services, Park and Recreation Director, Building Director, Bridge and Road Director, Court Services Director, 911 Center Director, Community and Economic Development Director and non-profit Executive Director in various states including Illinois, Indiana, North Carolina, South Carolina, Florida, Texas, Washington, Montana, West Virginia and Colorado.
 She has also been involved in studies related to organizational structure/development and strategic planning.

 During the recession of 2008, she led Rolling Meadows through a workforce reduction which also included an early incentive retirement program as well as a successful re-negotiation of police and fire contracts for additional cost savings to the City.
 Additionally, she developed a retention and expansion program for the community’s commercial and industrial businesses and attracted additional employers to their corporate centers.
-During her tenure, she was able to attract several new businesses to the area including expansion of several large employers.
+During her tenure, she was influential in attracting several new businesses to the area including expansion of several large employers.

 Sarah also has extensive experience in Public Works Administration.
 Having served as a solid waste and fleet superintendent prior to being a public works director, she is known for several innovative ideas that have saved millions of dollars in local governments.
 While serving as the solid waste superintendent in Paducah, KY, she created the first biosolids waste composting facility in the state.
 In its first year of operation, the City saved approximately $1M dollars in landfill costs through the diversion of biosolids and yard waste.

-Through the ICMA’s international program and their cooperation with USAID, Sarah was asked to assist the country of Bulgaria in developing their solid waste management program as they transitioned to the European Union.
-She spent over seven years developing their program and training their environmental experts as well as assisting in the development of their landfills.
+Through ICMA’s international program and their cooperation with USAID, Sarah was asked to assist the country of Bulgaria in developing their solid waste management program as they transitioned to the European Union.
+She spent over seven years developing their program and training their environmental experts as well as assisting in the development of their landfills and composting sites.
 In addition to Bulgaria, Sarah has also worked in Beirut, Lebanon in the development of the Economic Development plan.

 Recently, Sarah expanded her experience into non-profit management.
 She served as the first Executive Director of the Issaquah Highlands Community Association.
 Issaquah Highlands is an award winning, large scale master planned, built green urban village located just east of Seattle, WA.
 The community association is responsible for the governance and management of over 4,000 housing units as well as commercial (including a hospital campus) and retail spaces with 1500 acres of open spaces with 22 parks, soccer fields, dog parks, sport courts and play areas.
 The Association is charged with maintaining all streetscape, storm water systems including its use as irrigation in streetscapes and parks, management of 9 neighborhoods and 13 supplemental neighborhoods including z-Homes (zero based energy homes).

-Ms. McKee holds a Master’s Degree in Public Administration with an emphasis in organizational management and a Bachelor of Science degree in Business Administration with an emphasis in Management from Murray State University, Murray, KY.
+- Bachelor of Science degree in Business Administration with emphasis in management, Murray State University, KY